 If you haven't noticed, there are tons of ways to build things in the world of construction.

-There are usually ways that set themself apart from the rest as being the better way.
+There are usually ways that set themselves apart from the rest as being the better way.
 Ramp foundations are no different.

 Below I will explain the way that I feel is the better way.
 For more information on foundations, visit one of the many deck websites on the web.